November 4, 2021

 Additionally, you should also notify your insurance provider.

-If you breach your lease, the ultimate sanction available to the freeholder is to seek an order that your lease should come to an end.
+If you breach your lease, the ultimate sanction available to the freeholder is to seek a court order that your lease should come to an end.
 The legal word for this is forfeiture.

-The recent case of Triplerose Ltd v Beattie has highlighted the approach the courts have been taking regarding subletting leasehold properties.
+The case of Triplerose Ltd v Beattie has highlighted the approach that has been taking regarding subletting leasehold properties.

 The owner of a leasehold property was only staying at their premises for a maximum of three nights per week.
 Therefore, the leaseholder advertised their property as a serviced accommodation available for short-term lets.